fenago/data-science/lab_guides/Lab_11.md

     Caption: List of unique values in the State column

-    All the states have been encoded into a two-capitalized character format.
-As you can see, there are some incorrect values with non-capitalized characters, such as `il` and
-    `iL` (they look like spelling errors for Illinois), and unexpected values such as `8I`, `I`, and
-    `60`.
-In the next few steps, you are going to fix these issues.

 7. Print out the rows that have the `il` value in the `State` column using the `pandas`